Providence Day School: History

 In February 1971 the North Carolina Department of Public Instruction approved Providence Day School as a private school.
-A new facility that included 13 new classrooms, administrative offices and a teachers's lounge were constructed prior to the 1971–72 school year.
-Also in 1972 Douglas C. Eveleth was named new headmaster, joining Providence Day from Cape Fear Academy in Wilmington, North Carolina.
-The student body grew rapidly in the early 1970s and by October 1974 had an enrollment of 670 students in grades 1st through 12th.
-In December 1975 the school received accreditation from the Southern Association of Colleges and Schools.
+A new facility that included 13 new classrooms, administrative offices and a teachers' lounge was constructed prior to the 1971–72 school year.
+Also in 1972, Douglas C. Eveleth was named new headmaster, joining Providence Day from Cape Fear Academy in Wilmington, North Carolina.
+The student body grew rapidly in the early 1970s and by October 1974 had an enrollment of 670 students in first through twelfth grades.
+In December 1975, the school received accreditation from the Southern Association of Colleges and Schools.